rodrigocastromartinez/weather/weather/README.md

 If you need to check further documentation of the project, go to './docs' directory and run the 'index.html' file inside, in a Live Server.

+To run the app, clone the repository on your computer.

+The app gets data from open weather api.
+In order to use the app, you must register and get an api key here: https://openweathermap.org/

+Once you have a valid api key, you must create a .env file in the root directory of the project and save your api key as follows:

+VITE_OPEN_WEATHER_API_KEY = your-api-key

 ---

 ---